SourLen/Python-CSGO-Cheat/README.md

 Step 2:
 ```
-Download the ZIP from the github.
+Download the ZIP from the github or clone the repository using " git clone https://github.com/XanOpiat/Python-CSGO-Cheat.git ".
 ```

 Step 3: